YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 export HCLOUD_WORKER_MACHINE_TYPE=cpx41 \
 export HCLOUD_TOKEN="YOUR_HCLOUD_TOKEN_HERE"
 ```
-The region can be for sure anything else.
+The region can be for sure anything else like `hel1`.

 To be able to build the machines a secret must be created:
 ```shell